mariosn-phys/dns-matlab-gpu/README.md

 a function for plotting slices of the velocity field.
 It is possible to calculates the spectra of wall-normal planes by commenting the appropriate section in the 'measure_plot_ener.m' script.

-The required functions to run these scripts are found in the folder ('Functions/')
+The required functions to run these scripts are found in the folder ('Functions/').

-The folders contain the required functions ('Functions/'), initial fields for Re600, Re2250 and R3000(coarse grid) simulations ('Data/Rex/'), a script to acquire basic one and two point statistics ('Post_Scripts/Avg_statistics_plot.m'), and a script to modify the wall-normal resolution of the initial velocity field (Scripts/Change_wall_normal_res.m).
-A folder 'Files/' should be created to output the modified initial fields (or select a different path).

 It is possible to either retain the folder structure and add the base folder and subfolders to the matlab path , or merge everything in a single folder and edit the save and load paths accordingly.

 Options
 ------------